-What is the narrow gate?
-You probably know the answer to this question – the narrow gate is Jesus – but what does it mean to find the narrow gate, and why did Jesus say many would try to enter and fail?
+Jesus spoke about entering the kingdom through a narrow gate, but what is the narrow gate?
+Jesus is.
+But what does it mean to find the narrow gate, and why did Jesus say many would try to enter the narrow gate and fail?

 Make every effort to enter through the narrow gate, because many, I tell you, will try to enter and will not be able to.
 (Luke 13:24)

-That’s the first puzzle: why is Jesus hard to enter?
-And here’s the second:
+That’s the first puzzle: why is the Gate-called-Jesus hard to enter?
+And here’s the second puzzle:

 Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.
 (Matt 7:13-14)